Controlling inversion and time-reversal symmetries by subcycle pulses in the one-dimensional extended Hubbard model: Results

-\textit{SHG and OR in 1DEHM.}~In general, SHG and OR do not appear in the 1DEHM since it breaks neither inversion nor time-reversal symmetry.
-However, we expect that SHG and OR can have nonzero signals when subcycle pulses break these symmetries, as schematically shown in Fig.~\ref{Fig2}(a).
-We now demonstrate numerically that current-induced SHG (CSHG) actually emerges in the 1DEHM by applying a $\phi_\text{CEP}=0$ flux pulse at $t_{0}=1$ with $t_\text{d}=0.2$, $\Omega=0$, and $E_0=0.1$.
+The induction of SEC breaks the time-reversal symmetry, which can change fundamental properties of electronic states such as the degeneracy of a Kramers pair~\cite{Kravtsov1992} and nonlinear optical responses~\cite{Boyd}.
+Here, we detect the time-reversal symmetry breaking by SHG and OR, as schematically shown in Fig.~\ref{Fig2}(a).
+In the 1DEHM, we numerically demonstrate that current-induced SHG (CSHG) actually emerges by applying a $\phi_\text{CEP}=0$ flux pulse at $t_{0}=1$ with $t_\text{d}=0.2$, $\Omega=0$, and $E_0=0.1$.
 After completing the application of this subcycle pulse, we irradiate a multicycle pulse at $t_{0}=10$ with $t_\text{d}=2$ and $E_0=2$.
 Figures~\ref{Fig2}(b)--\ref{Fig2}(d) show the resulting harmonic generation $|\mathcal{E}(\omega)|=|\omega \tilde{j}(\omega)|$ evaluated from $\tilde{j}(\omega)=\frac{1}{2\pi}\int dt e^{i\omega t}j(t)$.